 Who chooses which stones are going to be the birthstones for the month?
 Why are these particular gems the centre of attention once a year?
 According to the American Gem Society, birthstones are believed to date back to Aaron and his breastplate which contained twelve stones that represented the tribes of Israel.
-(This story is unbeknownst to me so, I will not dive deeper into it but, he was a grandson of Jacob through his first wife.)
-It is somewhat fascinating that this story has determined the stone's through correlation from tribes to the months of a year.
+(This story is unbeknownst to me so, so I will not dive deeper into it but, he was a grandson of Jacob through his first wife.)
+It is somewhat fascinating that this story has determined the stone's through correlation from tribes to the months of the year.
 Could it be because there happened to be twelve each or was there greater significance?

-When I hear about the Egyptians belief about Garnet I immediately think of Harry Potter and the Philosopher's Stone.
+When I hear about the Egyptian's belief about Garnet I immediately think of Harry Potter and the Philosopher's Stone.
 Garnet anyone?

 We can find Garnets mainly in Australia which contributes to almost half of the world's Garnet supply.
 India, U.S.A and China are where you can also find Garnet hiding in igneous and metamorphic rocks.

 I like to carry Garnet for healing purposes and these are a few words that resonate for me with this stone:

 Garnet is my birthstone and I was never a big fan of the colour red, I was happy to learn about the other colour varieties!
 What is everyone's birthstone?
 Do you feel a connection to that type?

 P.s.
 I have extended my December amulets/ necklaces sale for my birthday!
 All sales are reflected on wanderingmoth.com and go until the month of January.

 Share this post

 - Tags: Blog post, Featured products, Garnet, January birthstone, Stone Spotlight, Wandering moth blog, Wandering Moth Journal

 Muchas gracias. ?Como puedo iniciar sesion?